harrism/hemi/README.md

 Read about Hemi on the [NVIDIA Parallel Forall Blog](http://devblogs.nvidia.com/parallelforall/developing-portable-cuda-cc-code-hemi/).

 [<img align="right" src="https://raw.github.com/harrism/hemi/master/hemi-logo-transparent.png" width="272" height="152"/>](https://raw.github.com/harrism/hemi/master/hemi-logo.png)
-Hemi 2 simplifies writing portable CUDA C/C++ code.
+Hemi simplifies writing portable CUDA C/C++ code.
 With Hemi,

  - You can write parallel loops in line in your CPU code, and run them on your GPU;
  - You can easily write code that compiles and runs either on the CPU or GPU;
  - You can easily launch C++ Lambda functions as GPU kernels;
  - Launch configuration details like thread block size and grid size are an optimization detail, rather than a requirement;

-With Hemi 2, parallel code for the GPU can be as simple as the `parallel_for` loop in the following code, which can also be compiled and run on the CPU.
+With Hemi, parallel code for the GPU can be as simple as the `parallel_for` loop in the following code, which can also be compiled and run on the CPU.

 ```
 void saxpy(int n, float a, const float *x, float *y)